erikksuzuki/erikksuzuki/README.md

-Product-oriented software developer having experience building complex SaaS platforms, with a background in design and an eye for detail.
+Product-oriented Software Engineer with experience building complex SaaS (Software as a Service) platforms and SPAs (Single Page Applications).
+I come from a background in web design.
 What drives my work is building elegant products that stand the test of time.
 I get my greatest sense of achievement when I know that the UI, code and systems that I develop will have a lasting impact

-Frontend Experience:
+### Frontend Experience:

-JavaScript, Typescript, jQuery, React.js, Next.js, Tailwind CSS,
+JavaScript, Typescript, jQuery, React.js, Next.js, Tailwind CSS

-Backend Experience:
+### Backend Experience:

-Next.js, Supabase, Firebase, Node.js, REST API development,
+Next.js, Supabase, Firebase, Node.js, REST API development

 [Click here to read my resume](https://archived.alkemyst.app/eric_suzuki_cv_2023.pdf)